Lourdes Salvador's Column

 Age and Location

 What you have to work with obviously depends on the age of the house and where you are located.
 In northern climates with basements you will typically have a concrete basement floor, with wood or wood product sub-floor material on the ground and second floors.
 In southern climates you may have slab on grade with either just concrete finish or a terrazzo.
+Either way, foundation repair or associated works may be required.
 Newer apartments are concrete, while older, smaller ones may have wood floors.
 So if you are not quite sure what you have because various layers cover it up, the first step is to figuring out what you have.
 You can try looking down your forced air heating vent if it’s located on the floor.
 This viewpoint can give you a cutaway section of your floor system and help identify the layers that you do have.
 If you don’t have that, sometimes stairwells can show the section view of the floor as well.
 Finally you can go into the basement/crawl (if you don’t have one, you most likely have concrete) and look up between the floor joists to identify the sub-floor.

 Removing the Old